Install Armory Enterprise for Spinnaker Using the Armory Operator

 Copy the desired profile’s content from the

-manifest structure:currentDeployment: default deploymentConfigurations: - name: default <CONTENT>
+defaulthal profile, use the followingSpinnakerServicemanifest structure:currentDeployment: default deploymentConfigurations: - name: default <CONTENT>Add

 Export Armory profiles.